4 Ingredient Guacamole Recipe

 To remove the pit, carefully embed your knife into the pit (Panel #1, below) and lift it out (Panel #2).
 Very carefully knock off the pit from your knife.

 Add all of the ingredients to a bowl or mortar or molcajete if you want to be traditional.
-And mash with a pestle or potato masher.
-Make sure not to overmash, because you want to leave some chunks of avocado.
+Mash with a pestle or potato masher, and leave some avocado chunks for a bit of texture.

 Guacamole comes from Nahuatl, the language spoken by the Aztec and Toltec, from ahuacatl (the word for avocado) and molli (sauce).
 That molli is the same word that gave us “mole,” refering to a variety of sauces that come from the Oaxaca and Puebla regions of Mexico.